 Where To Find Help

 Oftentimes, truck accidents are complicated issues involving multiple parties, creating a lot of nuance that’s difficult to navigate when making a claim.
 Especially if brake failure is involved, it can be tricky to pinpoint who exactly was at fault during a truck accident.
-If you’ve been involved in a truck crash, do not hesitate to contact a truck accident lawyer today.
 The right attorney will have the industry know-how to help you get the settlement you deserve.
 Contact Peter N. Davis Law if you’re located in and around Paterson, New Jersey.
 We’ve helped our clients receive over $150 million in settlements.